- How do I register for Terp Thon?

 A: No....and yes.
 There is no skill level required for dancing at the event.
 However, winning a dance off might earn your team some extra spirit points!Q: Who is eligible to register?

-A: Any undergraduate student at the University of Maryland is able to sign up as a dancer for the spring dance marathon event.
-Faculty and alumni are able to sign up as spirit dancers as well.Q: How do I raise my $100?
+A: Any undergraduate student at the University of Maryland is able to sign up as a dancer for the spring Dance Marathon event.Q: How do I raise my $120?

-There are endless ways to raise your minimum.
+There are endless ways to raise your minimum!

 A: We pledge to stand for 12 hours to represent the long nurses' shifts at the hospital.Q: What if I cannot stand for 12 hours, can I still be involved?